-- NIA UK's property portfolio experienced a series of COVID related Business Interruption claims.
-The uncertainty gross of reinsurance is relatively small in respect of claims which occurred during the first Government imposed lockdown March 2020, these are mature cases with the vast majority having been settled.
-The recovery anticipated under the XoL reinsurance programme is substantial and not all the gross claims have been presented for recovery as at 31st March 2022.
-At a net level there is therefore residual uncertainty relating to the acceptability of the gross claims and the supporting information in order to expedite reinsurance recoveries. - Provisions for the different segments of the UK motor portfolio are established under two main claim-type sections, namely claims relating to property damage and claims relating to third party bodily injury.
+- Provisions for the different segments of the UK motor portfolio are established under two main claim-type sections, namely claims relating to property damage and claims relating to third party bodily injury.
 Bodily injury claims present the highest level of risk, this is because the claims are relatively infrequent and in the unlikely event of a severe injury (e.g. brain injury or major spinal damage), the cost of compensation can be substantial and may take several years to establish quantum.
 The drivers of risk in this context are well understood by the NIA UK claims team, who give clear instructions to the various providers of claims management services, which encapsulate NIA UK's extremely low appetite for seeing substantial increases on case reserves once they are first established.
 Within the context of the actuarial reserving exercise, the uncertainty in the estimates arises primarily through the parameterisation of the "tail" factor for bodily injury claims.
 The tail factor is an assumption which captures the likely further development of claims beyond the latest observation point in the data.
 The conservative stance taken on provisioning for claims at an early point in their development reduces the tail-dependency and in addition the risk transfer in place (a mixture of proportional and excess of loss cover), further ameliorates the financial risk posed by a severe trauma injury. - NIA UK's reserving classes are not designed to be specific Solvency II segments.
 In particular, the segmentation of property business has been split into proportional (re)insurance and nonproportion reinsurance based on the outstanding claims amounts.
-Whilst the approach used to allocate reserving classes to Solvency II segments is considered appropriate, the use of assumptions in this allocation adds uncertainty to the technical provisions estimates. - In order to apply relevant yield curves for discounting purposes, the claims and premium provision have been segmented by currency.
-On the claims provision, for both the outstanding claims and

-IBNR, the segmentation by currency has been determined based on the size of outstanding claims denominated in each currency.
+The approach used to allocate reserving classes to Solvency II segments is considered appropriate, but the use of the allocation assumption introduces some uncertainty to the technical split of provision estimates. - In order to apply relevant yield curves for discounting purposes, the claims and premium provision have been segmented by currency.
+On the claims provision, for both the outstanding claims and IBNR, the segmentation by currency has been determined based on the size of outstanding claims denominated in each currency.
 On the premium provisions, the size of the gross unearned premiums in each settlement currency is used to determine the relevant yield curve for discounting.
 Whilst the approach used to derive an overall yield curve for a given Solvency II segment is considered appropriate, the use of assumptions in this derivation adds uncertainty to the technical provisions estimates.
 The degree of uncertainty associated with this part of the reserving process is relatively small.